-If you’re wondering how to have the best relationship possible, you’ve probably wondered about the difference between romance and intimacy.
+If you’re wondering how to have the best relationship possible, you’ve probably wondered about the difference between love and intimacy.
 Which one is more important for maintaining a happy relationship?

 Both spouses likely have different ideas of what makes true romance.
 For some, romance means watching a sunset with a bottle of wine, for others romance could be cuddling on the couch together with a bucket of chicken.

 On the other hand, intimacy isn’t about receiving gifts or being surprised by your spouse, it’s about creating a deep connection of love, trust, and vulnerability.

 In the great wide world of love, it can be hard to keep things straight.
 That’s why we’ve created this simple guide to teach you the big differences between love and intimacy, as well as show you how to incorporate both into your relationship.

 What is romance?

 The difference between intimacy and romance is that romance is often seen as a fleeting or shallow connotation.